thruthesky/fireflutter/README.md

 # Changes

 - Oct 6, easy-extension was removed.
-- Oct 8, Test app was added. you can add it in apps folder. <https://github.com/thruthesky/fireflutter_test>
+- Oct 8, Test app was added. you can add it in apps folder. <https://github.com/thruthesky/fireflutter_test> See TestUi Widget
-  - New test is introduced.

 # Overview